stoflom/ExcelHighliteDiffs/README.md

 If the tags do not come in opening-closing pairs I do not know what will happen!

-The subroutine caters for a combined total of 201 tags per cell.
-This can be changed by resizing the first index of array updates(200,2) below.

 C Lombard (4 Feb 2025)